 - Launch the Device Manager.

-- Click on the “System devices,” and then right-click on your chipset device, then choose “Update driver.”
+- Click on the “System devices,” right-click on your chipset device, and choose “Update driver.”

 - Two options will appear.
 Click on the second one to browse to where the execution file of the driver is.

-- Now click on the “Browse” button and tick the “Include subfolders” checkbox so that you can select the exact location of the .exe file.
+- Now click on the “Browse” button and tick the “Include subfolders” checkbox to select the exact location of the .exe file.
 The device will search for the file automatically.